-Big brands, like McDonald’s and Sonic have been early adopters in the self-ordering kiosk craze.
+Big brands, like McDonald’s and Sonic, have been early adopters in the self-ordering kiosk craze.

-This week, Sonic is rolling out voice AI drive-through technology to every location in the US.
-What’s the metric they’re watching?
+This week, Sonic is rolling out voice AI drive-through technology to every location in the U.S. What’s the metric they’re watching?
 Throughput.
-These self-ordering, AI powered kiosks let multiple people order at the same time and have the same experience across the board without having to wait for someone to talk to.
+These self-ordering, AI-powered kiosks let multiple people order at the same time and have the same experience across the board without having to wait for someone to talk to.
 This means Sonic can accommodate more customers at any given time without compromising the quality of their guest experience, a phenomenal example of innovation at scale.

-The Sonic technology also uses natural language processing to detect accents and language inflections/regionalization then customizes the ordering experience with a tailored voice in order to provide a unique experience tailored to each customer.
+The Sonic technology also uses natural language processing to detect accents and language inflections, then customizes the ordering experience with a tailored voice in order to provide a unique experience tailored to each customer.

 These smart, self-ordering kiosks also lean on AI to power upselling.
-Here’s an example: on an 80+ degree day, the screen can recommend a refreshing slush, then follow up with the most popular options on the menu.
-Restaurants, like Sonic, are able to improve their margins with intelligent cross-selling
+Here’s an example: On an 80+ degree day, the screen can recommend a refreshing slush, then follow up with the most popular options on the menu.
+Restaurants like Sonic are able to improve their margins with intelligent cross-selling